 Argument Туре Description

 name string A (human-readable) name for the share, which can

 be up to 64 characters in length

 share_id int The share's unique id

 permissions int Update permissions

 (see the create share section above)

 password string Updated password for a public link share

 publicUpload boolean Enable (true) / disable (false)

 public upload for public link shares.

-expireDate string Set an expire date for public link shares.
+expireDate string Set an expire date for the user, group or public link share.

 This argument expects a well-formatted date string,

 such as: 'YYYY-MM-DD'